KyleOh/openstack_project_role_adder/README.md

 ## Parameters

-useradder.sh needs only one parameters. user and project name.
+useradder.sh needs only one parameter.

+user and project name.

 ### openstack user create